 - 18 Questions to Ask Your Team to Thrive in Difficult Times

-- 6 Questions You Must Ask When You Start Managing a New Team
+- 6 Questions to Ask Employees as a New Manager

 By directly asking your team members about issues and topics important to both of you, instead of assuming things, you can avoid major problems like waves of employee turnover, and even turn around underperformers.
 You'll also learn things you never would have otherwise.